guokan/qyou.github.io/about.md

 -------------------------------------------------
 ###### Publications ######

-- Q. You; W. Hu; O. Wu;  H. Zuo.
+- **Q. You**; W. Hu; O. Wu;  H. Zuo.
 A Unified Fusion Framework for Time-related Rank in Threaded Discussion Communities.
 In PAKDD Workshop of Social Networks 2014.

-- Q. You; W. Hu; O. Wu.
+- **Q. You**; W. Hu; O. Wu.
 Influence Maximization in Human-Intervened Social Networks.
 Proceedings of the 1st International Workshop on Social Influence Analysis co-located with 24th International Joint Conference on Artificial Intelligence 2015. [http://ceur-ws-org/Vol-1398]([http://ceur-ws-org/Vol-1398),pp.9-14, 2015.

+- O. Wu; **Q. You**; X. Mao; F. Xia; F. Yuan.
+Listwise Learning to Rank by Exploring Structure of Objects.
+IEEE Transaction on Knowledge and Data Engineering (TKDE) 2016.